RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Notes.md

 ### Playbook:
 A playbook is a list of procedures detailing how to handle a specific detection, outlining what the analyst needs to look at to investigate those incidents.

+# Terminology

+Knowing terminology is important to any cybersecurity analyst.
+Keeping up to date with trends and potential threats is crucial.

+### Key Terms

+**Compliance**: Adhering to internal standards and external regulations.
+This helps organizations avoid fines or security breaches.

+**Security Framework**: Guidelines for building plans using established good practices to mitigate risks and threats to data and privacy.

+**Security Controls**: Safeguards for reducing specific security risks.
+These are used with security frameworks to create a stronger security posture.

+**Security Posture**: An organization's ability to manage its defense of critical assets and data to react to changes.
+A stronger posture leads to lower risk for the organization.

+**Threat Actor**: A malicious attacker, either an individual or group, who presents a security risk relating to computers, applications, networks, or data.

+**Network Security**: The practice of keeping an organization's network infrastructure secure from unauthorized access to data, services, systems, or devices stored in the network.

+**Cloud Security**: The process of ensuring assets in the cloud are properly configured and set up correctly, only allowing access to those assets for authorized users.
+A subfield of cybersecurity.

+**The Cloud**: A network made up of a collection of servers/computers that store resources and data in remote physical locations (data centers) accessible via the internet.

+### Programming Goals:
+- Avoid repetitive tasks
+- Review web traffic
+- Alert in case of suspicious activity